 Dr. Mary-Jon Ludy

 McNutt, Elizabeth, "Glucose Recovery in Collegiate Female Distance Swimmers: A Case Study on Exploring How Glucose Delivered Orally Affects Collegiate Distance Swimmers After Exercise" (2019).
-Masters of Education in Human Movement, Sport, and Leisure Studies Graduate Projects.
+Master of Education in Human Movement, Sport, and Leisure Studies Graduate Projects.
 81.